nopnop2002/esp-idf-parallel-tft/README.md

 # Performance comparison using ILI9488(320x480)
 I2S parallel is not always faster.
+Depending on the application, REGISTER I/O parallel may be faster.
 Compiling with the O2 option doesn't help much.
 |Test|GPIO parallel|REGISTER I/O parallel|I2S parallel|I2S parallel(O2)|
 |:-:|:-:|:-:|:-:|:-:|